-firewalld is the new default firewall for Fedora and RHEL/CentOS.
-Learning new things can be intimidating at first but after a quick primer I think you’ll find that
+firewalld is the default firewall for RHEL, CentOS, Fedora, and openSUSE.
+Learning new things can be intimidating at first but after a quick tutorial I think you’ll find that

 firewalld is easier to use for most firewall setups when compared to basic

 --permanent argument tells firewalld to remember your rule so that its applied automatically when firewalld starts.
 However,

 --permanent rules do not effect the currently running firewall.
 Therefore, the best way to use firewalld is:

 - Test your new rule to verify its working as you expect.

 - Add your rule once again, this time with

 --permanent, so that its remembered on subsequent reboots.